 Celler de Can Roca Can Sunyer, 48

-The best restaurant in the world in 2013, Celler de Can Roca, has truly established itself as the restaurant to visit in Catalonia, if you book well in advance that is, the waiting list is over a year long.
-The Roca brothers form the perfect team with eldest brother Joan as head chef, Jordi as head pastry chef and Josep as head sommelier, the combination has propelled them to the highest echelons of world cuisine.
-The restaurant dates back to 1986 when the eldest Roca brothers opened their own restaurants next to their parent's bar just after they graduated from the famous Girona Catering School and the brothers spent years learning from the best chefs in the world, for example spending seasons at El Bullí under Ferran Adrià and Georges Blanc in Vonnas where they learnt about vacuum cooking and new techniques which would see their food rated as the best in the world in 2013. the constant innovation both in and out of the kitchen makes El Celler de Can Roca a once in a lifetime dining experience.
+The best restaurant in the world in 2013, Celler de Can Roca, has truly established itself as the restaurant to visit in Catalonia if you book well in advance that is, the waiting list is over a year long.
+The Roca brothers form the perfect team with eldest brother Joan as head chef, Jordi as a head pastry chef and Josep as head sommelier, the combination has propelled them to the highest echelons of world cuisine.
+The restaurant dates back to 1986 when the eldest Roca brothers opened their own restaurants next to their parent's bar just after they graduated from the famous Girona Catering School and the brothers spent years learning from the best chefs in the world, for example, spending seasons at El Bullí under Ferran Adrià and Georges Blanc in Vonnas where they learned about vacuum cooking and new techniques which would see their food rated as the best in the world in 2013. the constant innovation both in and out of the kitchen makes El Celler de Can Roca a once in a lifetime dining experience.
 Quite simply the best there is.

 Massana C/Bonastruc de Porta, 10

-For 25 years Pere Massana and his wife have brought creative cuisine to their clients and in 2007 were awarded with their first Michelin star.
+For 25 years Pere Massana and his wife have brought creative cuisine to their clients and in 2007 were awarded their first Michelin star.
 Massana was born into a family of chefs and his passion for the profession and for fresh, seasonal produce shows in the innovative yet traditional menu.
-The simple décor offers a relaxed atmosphere and front of house aims to deliver attentive but not overbearing service, to make their clients as comfortable as possible and give them a fantastic experience at Massana.
+The simple décor offers a relaxed atmosphere and front of the house aims to deliver attentive but not overbearing service, to make their clients as comfortable as possible and give them a fantastic experience at Massana.

 Vol Espai Gastronomic C/ Santa Clara cantonada Pont de Pedra

 Expanding on Girona’s meteoric rise as a gastronomic mecca comes Vol Espai Gastronomic that has barely opened and already has a long waiting list.
 The concept is simple; the best chefs in Girona show-cook an incredible tasting menu for only 18 select guests.
-The setting is incredible; a glass dining room jutting out over the river offering not only world class cuisine but also some of the best views in the region.
+The setting is incredible; a glass dining room jutting out over the river offering not only world-class cuisine but also some of the best views in the region.
 Best book early though; apparently since reservations opened they have already taken over 800 requests.

 Nykteri's Cocktail Bar C/Sant Llúcia 4